Softly, softly, India's influence rises in crude oil: Russell

 Indian Oil Corp and Hindustan Petroleum Corp held talks earlier this month with Iraq’s national oil company to buy 4 million barrels of Basra light crude oil for India’s strategic petroleum reserves (SPRs), Reuters reported on June 3, citing three sources with knowledge of the discussions.

-The talks centred around supplying 8 million barrels of crude for SPRs in the coastal city of Vizag in southern Andhra Pradesh state.
+The talks centered around supplying 8 million barrels of crude for SPRs in the coastal city of Vizag in southern Andhra Pradesh state.

 Two other SPRs are expected to be completed by the end of the year, holding 29.3 million barrels.